MonstreX/voyager-extension/readme.md

 $data = $post->getInlineSet('news_sections');
 ```

-Where *news_sections* is the field name keeps inline set.
+Where *news_sections* is the field name keeps inline fields set.

 Also, the trait is necessary to remove related sources data in corresponding table during model delete.